Mad River Glass by Melanie Leppla

 .

-David and Melanie Leppla Have both been creating distinctive glass work for more than 30 years.
-Currently located in northern Vermont, their work has been shown in galleries and museums throughout the US and much of the world.
-Their pieces can be found in permanent collections of museums including the Renwick Museum (Washington DC), American Craft Museum (NY, NY), New Orleans Museum of Art (New Orleans, LA).
+Melanie Leppla has creating distinctive glass work for more than 30 years.
+She co-owns and operates a full time studio and gallery where she produces her unique designs in glass.
+Currently located in northern Vermont, her work has been shown in galleries and museums throughout the US and much of the world.
+Her pieces can be found in permanent collections of museums including the Rutgers Collection of Art - Rutgers University (Camden, NJ), American Craft Museum (NY, NY) and the Museum of American Glass - Wheaton Village (Millville, NJ).

 About Cairns